Chronicles of Orion's Arm

 Felx are of two cultural minds as well, also dependent upon how far removed they are from their Terran roots.
 They are very comfortable existing among their human ancestors, but when removed from that cultural norm, they can adopt cultural norms than can be fairly distant from their genetic homeworld.

 The race does not possess it’s own language, but the growls, hisses, and purrs of their ancestors do convey emotional context.
-Usually, Felx adopt Imperial Standard as the linguistic norm, except for a few isolated areas where they may have adopted another language based on the local racial make up or political demands.
+Usually, Felx adopt Union Standard as the linguistic norm, except for a few isolated areas where they may have adopted another language based on the local racial make up or political demands.
 While not a language as such, the race can interpret the meaning of sounds from non-elevated Terran felines as well.

 Felx tend to be somewhat militaristic due to having been initially designed for military and para-military needs.
 However, they can run the gamut of careers, although due to their obligate carnivore nature, they are seldom found as farmers, for example.